prafullD74/DevOps-Tools/Terraform/AWS/README.md

 - List the resources and data sources in your state with the `terrafrom state list` command.
 - Print out your workspace's entire state with `terraform show`.

+## AWS resource limitaion
+1. AWS does not support moving an existing EC2 instance to a new VPC